- About SIGCIS

 A history of ARPA's celebrated work in supporting the development of seminal computer science research during the 1960s and 1970s.
 The style is dry, but the material is fascinating.
 Different chapters explore work in computer graphics, artificial intelligence, and networking (ARPA was responsible for creating ARPANET, the precursor to the Internet).

-Alex Roland and Philip Shiman, Strategic Computing: DARPA and the Quest for Machine Intelligence (Cambridge, MA, 2002).
+Strategic Computing: DARPA and the Quest for Machine Intelligence (2002), by Alex Roland and Philip Shiman

 This volume covers the efforts of DARPA leaders of the 1980s to shackle together an unrelated mass of apparently promising areas of basic research and sell them to Congress as an applied development effort in military applications.
 As well as being a fascinating case study in the interaction of computer science research with government agencies and military priorities, it also documents some important areas of recent history, particularly the push for a "fifth generation," and attempts to push technologies for natural language recognition, machine vision and expert systems into practical applications.